freelawproject/free.law/content/the-importance-of-backups.md

 <div class="right-image">
     <img src="{filename}/images/The_Burning_of_the_Library_at_Alexandria_in_391_AD.jpg"
-         alt="Burning of the Library of Alexandria"/>
+         alt="Burning of the Library of Alexandria"
+         class="img-responsive"/>
 </div>

 *The Burning of the Library of Alexandria, an illustration from